mk-knight23/next-js-e-commerce/README.md

 You can append `?preview` to the landing pages, product pages and the products overview to enable preview mode when you are logged into your Sanity project.
 For example:

 `https://<your-project>.vercel.app/products/roji?preview`

-## Running Locally
-If you have already set up deployments on Vercel, you can also do `vercel env pull` to copy environment variables to your development environment.